WillIWas123/HTTPDiff/README.md

 - Use random values of random length when calibrating a baseline
 - Use cachebusters
 - Repeat one set of values during calibration (to ensure potential cache hits are included in the baseline)
-- Use relatively long values for values that are arbitrary (for removing reflection with better accuracy)
 - Verify the baseline upon a positive result
 - Verify the same payload a couple of times upon a positive result to verify it's not a fluke
 - Create an issue if you catch any mistakes in the library
 - Tell others about [HTTPDiff](https://github.com/WillIWas123/HTTPDiff)